Learn Improv approaches characters in Three Parts: Move, Sound and Want.

 Animal Characters are a good tool for developing the three parts of the character.
 Players can instantly come up with the three parts of an animal character.
 A squirrel moves quickly and has busy hands.
 The squirrel voice is usually squeaky and fast-paced.
 All squirrels are looking for food for the winter.

 Accents are a specific challenge for improv comedy.
 There is a long and storied history of accents being accompanied with stereotypes and derogatory roles.
 An accent should only be an accent.
 When an accent is accompanied with a stereotype it is most likely punching down.
 Racist, homophobic and sexist comedy is old and unacceptable.

 Three parts can be helpful in using accents for character creation without stereotyping.
 If an accent (sound) is connected with an expected behaviour (want) there is likely stereotyping.
 No examples are going to be given here.
 For guidance on racist, sexist, and homophobic content please consult the Intertubes.

 Three parts was previously called the Holy Trinity of the character.
 Three parts is a more universal and approachable term than the previous Holy Trinity of the Character or Triumvarate of the Character.

 The most important rule of improv is that there are no rules.
-However, there are goals.
-Three parts is an example of a collection of goals that players will try to use to create characters for a scene.
-Choosing the terminology of goals creates a more supportive and caring learning milieu.
+However, there are tools.
+The character TRIANGLE is an example of a tool that players will try to use to create characters for a scene.
+Choosing the terminology of tools creates a more supportive and caring learning milieu.